deadlock-delegate/ark-v1-docker-deployment/README.md

 ## Node is in a weird state, how can I rebuild it?

-1. Stop all running container: `docker-compose kill`
+1. Stop all containers: `docker-compose kill`
 2. Remove database container: `docker-compose rm db`
 3. Restore the database: `docker-compose exec -d db make restore`
 4. DO NOT START THE NODE - wait for the database to be fully restored.
 This can easily take up to 20